 Are there any facilities anywhere along the course?

-Port a potties will be available at the start/finish area which is also the start of the second and final loop for the ultra.
-We will also have 1 port a job at the following aid station: 1, 2, 2B (serves half marathon), 3, 4 and 5.
+Port-a-jons will be available at the start/finish area, which is also the start of the second and final loop for the ultra.
+We will also have one port-a-jon at the following aid stations: Bittersweet, Eagle, Mitten (serves half marathon), Echo, Howling, and Merit.
 Toilet paper and wipes are available at all aid stations along the course.

 Is the trail pretty smooth, or do you recommend trail shoes?

 For the most part, lightweight trail shoes are recommended for most runners.
-The biggest challenge you will have is roots along the course and ensuring you keep a good eye open for them.
-Other than that, there are few sandy spots, but 95% of the trail is in shaded woods with hard packed dirt trails.
+The biggest challenge is that you will have roots along the course and ensuring you keep a good eye open for them.
+Other than that, there are few sandy spots, but 95% of the trail is in shaded woods with hard-packed dirt trails.

 Will medical personnel be on hand?

 Yes.
-Medical teams are at the start/finish area, along with EMS teams throughout the course, local EMS on standby as well as ambulances on stand by.
+Medical teams are at the start/finish area, local EMS will be on standby as well as ambulances on standby.

-Do I have to be there for opening ceremonies?
+Do I have to be there for the opening ceremonies?

-You do not have to, but we would really appreciate if you were.
-Most races you arrive, pick-up your packet, get in line and race, then leave and it’s over and done with.
-We have participants traveling from all over the country and so we want everyone to know that they are special.
-We have a lot of honored guests that attend opening ceremonies so we want to show them how great the running community is by being their for the 15 minute ceremonies prior to the marathon start.
+You do not have to, but we would appreciate it if you were.
+For most races, you arrive, pick up your packet, get in line and race, then leave and, it’s over and done with.
+We have participants traveling from all over the country, so we want everyone to know they are special.
+We have a lot of honored guests that attend opening ceremonies so we want to show them how great the running community is by being there for the 15-minute ceremonies before the ultra start.